idrinth-thalui/core/dialogue/IdrinthFollowerDialoguePlayerAnonrace.md

 - What kind of animals roam your homeland?
 - Which plants grow there?
 Any familiar ones here in Skyrim?
 - Which language do you speak at home?
-- I apologize if I appear to be too curious.
+- I apologise if I appear to be too curious.
 I never saw someone like you.